Today, we’re reviewing the Kettler Favorit rowing machine. While it’s a budget rower, it’s mid-range in price for a hydraulic piston rowing machine.

 - There are better (non-hydraulic) rowers available for around this price

 - Might be difficult to assemble for some people

 - No wheels for transporting

-Users loved the solid build quality and durability of the Kettler Favorit.
+Users like the higher-quality look and feel of the Kettler Favorit compared to other hydraulic rowers.
 Owners commented the rower was quiet and provided a smooth rowing stroke.

 Average Rating: 4.2

 In the past, the Kettler Favorit Rowing Machine could easily be found at the big online retailers in the $300 range, though prices would fluctuate.

 As always, prices (when a machine is available) vary by country, retailer, and time of year.

 If you are in the market for a high-quality hydraulic-piston rower, then the Kettler Favorit Rowing Machine is a great option if you can find one.
 Hydraulic resistance has several limitations, namely, that it goes soft after 20 or so minutes at most.

 But for what the Favorit does, it does well.
 For example, it has 50 levels of resistance to choose from, which is more than most, in my experience.
 Other cool features include the fancy arm design, above-average monitor, and high-quality construction.